[updated February 18th, 2018]

-Shouldn't we be able to come to a clear answer of whether it is morally defensible at some point or not, when enough facts are combined with solid moral principles?
+And shouldn't we be able to come to a clear answer of whether it is morally defensible at some point or not, when enough facts are combined with solid moral principles?
+Or is the issue of abortion really an infinite abyss of confusion?

 Up until very recently, I had not given much thought to the issue of abortion.
-My position was that "As long as it's before the point that the fetus can live on it's own outside the woman's body, cared for by other people, it's a part of the woman's body, and so it's her choice what to do with it."
+My position was that "As long as it's before the point that the fetus can live on its own outside the woman's body, cared for by other people, it's a part of the woman's body, and so it's the other's choice what to do with it."
 If you had asked me "When exactly is that point?"
-I would not have been able to give you a clear answer (and after extensive research, I still can't).
+"When should I start saying "she" or "he" instead of "it" when referring to the developing human?"
+I would not have been able to give you any clear answers (and after extensive research, I still can't).
 I would have also had no answers for the questions "When can the fetus begin to feel pain?" or "Why is the fetus not an individual just because she or he is dependent on someone else?"
-No one ever asked me those questions though, so I never thought about it, until recently, after the issue was brought to my attention via some reading I was doing.
+No one ever asked me those questions though, so I never thought about it, until recently, after the issue was brought to my attention again via some reading I was doing.
 I then realized I should being thinking more critically about the issue, realizing that I never sought out the truth as I should have about such an important issue, namely the question of whether abortion is equivalent with baby-killing, or not.
 Like with other ethical issues that involve the question of massive violence, e.g. eating animal products, and supporting politics, when a very destructive activity is normal in the society you're born into, it can be easy to just accept it without much or any thought, as I did with those issues as well for most of my life, trusting in the "wisdom" of the collective.
-One thing I have been learning repeatedly over the years is that the collective is often very wrong, on issues that are very important (e.g. Veganism, Anarchism, and Human Origins).
+One thing I have been learning repeatedly over the years is that the collective is often very wrong, on issues that are very important (e.g., Veganism and Human Origins).
 I doubt this is a coincidence; I believe it's the devil's spirit of confusion, or in secular terms, it's toxic propaganda, at work in the world.
 Toxic propaganda that is purposely focused on the issues of the greatest moral consequence (and also the most empowering or disempowering), because the nefarious powers-that-be (spiritual and/or human) want people to be morally corrupted and disempowered, because people are more easily controlled when they are disempowered and morally corrupted.

 Waking up from the collective confusion concerning abortion can happen once you have a strong handle on some key truths; that's when it happened for me.
 These truths stand on the other side of the main moral defenses to abortion, defenses that turn out to be based on lies.